 Critique, from the Greek kritike tekhne “the critical art.”

 SBWC invites writers to contact us if they are interested in critique.
-SBWC both facilitates beginning groups and acts as a clearinghouse, connecting experienced writers looking for a new workshopping community.
-SBWC current has both day time and evening groups meeting in three different towns.
+SBWC acts as a clearinghouse, connecting experienced writers looking for a new workshopping community.

 NEW GROUPS FORM THROUGHOUT THE YEAR.
-To find out more about the SBWC critique groups, or if you would like to join or start a critique group, CLICK HERE.
+If you would like to join or start a critique group, CLICK HERE.

 The critique workshop is not about the writer’s background, approach, or choice of subject matter, but about the work on the page.
 By closely examining the work of others in terms of craft (character, point of view, setting, action, dialogue, etc.) we are better equipped to revisit our own work – to see its successes and failures, and to improve as readers, editors, and writers.